vineeth14/BlockBlastSolver/docs/index.md

 ## Game State Recognition

 The first challenge was to capture the game state accurately.
-I started with the following approach:
+This was challenging because the game does not have a defined set of shapes or colors used.
+I tried a few approaches:

 ### Goal
-> To find the simplest solution to converting the uploaded image of the game board and the blocks within it to 0s and 1s respectively.
+> Finding a simple solution to convert the uploaded image of the game board and the blocks within it to a 2D array of 0s and 1s respectively.

 ### Approach 1: Simple Image Processing